 Persona 4: The Animation is an anime series based on Atlus’ PlayStation video game.
 This detective series involves dark magic and other mystical creatures, so it’s a tad different from the others on this list.

-Inaba has recently been beset by serial murders, with authorities unable to get any leads.
+Inaba has recently been beset by serial offenders, with authorities unable to get any leads.
 Despite this, Yuu Narukami travels to the little town to live with his uncle for a year because his parents are away on business.
 He attends Yasogami High School, where he meets and becomes friends with Yousuke Hanamura, Chie Satonaka, and Yukiko Amagi.

 The Great Pretender

-Makoto “Edamame” Edamura has turned to crime as a result of a series of tragic occurrences, pickpocketing, and scamming people for a career.
+Makoto “Edamame” Edamura has turned to offense as a result of a series of tragic occurrences, pickpocketing, and scamming people for a career.
 However, after duping a seemingly dumb visitor, Makoto realizes that he was the one duped, and, to make matters worse, the authorities are now looking for him.

 While fleeing, he encounters the tourist again, who turns out to be a fellow con man named Laurent Thierry, and follows him to Los Angeles.
 Makoto confronts his adversary to decide who is the greater scammer in order to preserve his self-proclaimed title of “Japan’s Greatest Swindler.”
 Accepting the challenge, Laurent drops them off outside a massive estate and declares that their target will be the West Coast’s most powerful mafia boss.